olivierbeaulieu/defacebookify/README.md

 Kills your nasty habit of opening facebook.com whenever you're bored by instead redirecting you to messenger.com.
 Talking with humans is fine, scrolling through a news feed is not.

+You can disable the redirection for 5 minutes by clicking on the extension's button.

 ## Installation

 	$ npm install